 Thanks for your interest in guiding for Ouzel.
 We are always excited about the many talented people who want to join our team!
 Please take a moment to review these employment pages to see if we'd be a good fit for you; if so, take a moment to formally apply and send us an application.
-We will begin reviewing applications toward our 2017 season in March.
 We offer the fullest consideration to applicants with current WFA & CPR certifications.

 Ouzel Outfitters is a small company based in Bend, OR that has offered the highest quality in whitewater adventures since 1979.
 To work for Ouzel Outfitters is to work for a fast-paced, growing company that employs some of the most well trained, professional and experienced guides in the Northwest.
 Ouzel guides and office staff are dedicated individuals working as a team to provide the safest and most enjoyable rafting experiences available.
 Whether cleaning gear at the warehouse or managing a wilderness crew, it is essential that each of our employees have an understanding of what “customer service” means, embrace concepts of teamwork and demonstrate a strong work ethic.
 Every one of our employees plays a crucial role in “making it happen”.